 Because Worldwide Steel metal building kits go up much more quickly than any traditional construction project, they’re appealing from the get-go.
-Add in the cost-effectiveness, customization options and the lower costs over the life of the building – including insurance – metal buildings start looking better and better.
+Add in the lower building costs, customization options and the lower costs over the life of the building – including insurance premiums – metal buildings keep looking better and better.

 Ready to start talking about a metal building of your own?
 Give our team a call at 1-800-825-0316.

-The number of people getting in touch with Worldwide Steel experts because they’re interested in a metal building for residential use (like a metal home, residential garage or barndominium) is on the rise.
+The number of people getting in touch with Worldwide Steel experts because they’re interested in a metal building for residential use (like a metal home, residential garage, barndominium or even personal storage building) is on the rise.
 And if you’re reading this, you’re probably considering the same thing yourself.

-It’s not unusual to see steel building framing in commercial buildings or personal buildings designed for, say, outdoor use or heavy machinery storage.
+It’s not unusual to see metal building framing in commercial buildings or personal buildings designed for, say, outdoor use or heavy machinery storage.
+That’s where we all expect to see steel structures.
 But in residential construction, traditional wood framing still reigns supreme.

-Despite the obvious benefits of steel building materials (including but definitely not limited to shorter construction and finishing time, lower labor costs, lower material costs (especially at the moment), and fewer maintenance needs over the life of the building), many potential builders shy away from it.
-While wood framing is heavier, making it potentially more durable in some situations (although we would argue that as well), the cost-effectiveness, durability and almost nonexistent barrier to entry of using steel are enough to outweigh the benefits of wood framing.
+Despite the obvious benefits of steel building materials (including but definitely not limited to: shorter construction and finishing time, structural integrity, lower labor costs, lower material costs (especially at the moment), energy efficiency, durability against high winds and snow loads, immunity to termites and lower upkeep and maintenance over the life of the building), many potential builders shy away from it in favor of wood buildings.
+While wood framing construction materials are heavier, making it potentially more durable in some situations (although we would argue that’s a misconception as well), the cost-effectiveness, durability and almost nonexistent barrier to entry of using steel frame construction are enough to outweigh the benefits of wood framing.

-Here’s where wood still shines: aesthetics.
+Here’s where wooden buildings still shine: aesthetics.
 Even for metal building enthusiasts like us, we understand that most people still consider a traditional wood residence more attractive than one made of steel.
-So if you’re intrigued with the benefits of a steel building kit, but can’t get your mind off how beautiful a wood structure would look (or if you’re looking to build in an area with strict building regulations), we suggest you consider a hybrid wood and steel building.
+So if you’re intrigued with the benefits of a steel building kit, but can’t get your mind off how beautiful a wood structure would look (or if you’re looking to build in an area with strict building regulations), we suggest you consider a third building type: a hybrid wood and steel building.

-A hybrid wood and steel building combines all the benefits and longevity of metal with all the coziness and hominess of wood.
+A hybrid wood and steel building combines all the benefits and longevity of metal trusses with all the coziness and hominess of a wood frame building.